| | | | |

 Humpty Dumpty had a great fall

 Younger children will love testing to see if their egg has broken in this super simple activity.
-Just place a boiled egg into ziploc bags filled with different items to cushion the fall and see which protect the egg the best.
+Just place a boiled egg into sealable plastic bags filled with different items to cushion the fall and see which protects the egg the best.

 Boiled eggs